MichaelCWalsh7/Cartridge-Market/README.md

     1. Products
         - Starting off in the products app we have the Publisher model.
             - This merely has a name, an image, and an image url associated with it, and is mainly used for categorization.
-        - The next model in produts is Console
+        - The next model in products is Console
             - While this is also used mainly for categorical purposes, it has more fields to enable the addition of future consoles.
-            - It takes a foreign key for publishers, as every console will have a publisher/developer barnd attached to it.
+            - It takes a foreign key for publishers, as every console will have a publisher/developer brand attached to it.
-            - It has a a name/description field for fairly axiomatic reasons.
+            - It has a name/description field for fairly axiomatic reasons.
             - The consoles still have a sku and price available, that character and decimal fields respectively, these fields are here to allow the potential sale of consoles on the site, but as the consoles model ended up being mainly categorical, they are of course, optional.
             - Consoles have an image, and an image url associated with them, for reasons discussed in future features (Console sorting) above.
-            - Each Console also has two additional integer fields to show the release year, and how many controllers can be plugged intyo the console.
+            - Each Console also has two additional integer fields to show the release year, and how many controllers can be plugged into the console.
         - The Genre model merely return a string name is purely categorical.
         - Finally, and most importantly here there is the Game model.
             - This model has foreign keys for publisher, console and genre, given that every game will have one of each.